 Conduit runs must be supported properly at the intervals required by the specific conduit type.
-While the NEC does not require conduit to be held at any specific distance above the roof surface, the building code does not permit items on a rooftop that could cause damming of leaves and other debris.
-Although the building code does not specifically addresselectrical conduit systems, it is wise to keep a minimum of 0.75in of airspace beneath conduit runs, to help prevent smaller debris from being trapped under the conduit.
-The 0.75 in airspace also has the advantage of reducing the conduit temperature [NECTable 310.15(B)(3)(c)].
+While the NEC does not require conduit to be held at any specific distance above the roof surface, the building codes do not permit items on a rooftop that could cause damming of leaves and other debris.
+Although the building code does not specifically address electrical conduit systems, it is wise to keep a minimum of one inch of airspace beneath conduit runs, to help prevent smaller debris from being trapped under the conduit.
+The one inch airspace also has the advantage of reducing the conduit temperature [NEC Table 310.15(B)(3)(c)].

 Since in conventional ac systems it is uncommon to have long rooftop feeders, like those in large PV systems, there exists little field experience from electrical workers on installing these wiring methods on rooftops.
 Setting up a conduit run with multiple expansion fittings is not trivial and requires painstaking adherence to manufacturer's directions that account for the conduit temperature and where in the expansion process that temperature falls.
 Expansion joints must be held in place so that the conduit moves relative to the joint.
 In addition to the concerns over the conduit system, the conductors inside the conduit also move relative to the conduit system and the end terminations.
 Several systems in recent history have not properly accounted for this relative motion which has caused significant conductor insulation damage resulting in fires in some cases.
 Since this type of damage is likely in large conduit systems, operation and maintenance programs must periodically check for this damage.
+Some installers of larger PV system systems have moved away from conduit systems to cable tray systems where thermal expansion is less problematic.